tesujimath/bash-env-json/README.md

 ## Exit Status

-Detecting and returning errors in JSON is normal behaviour for `bash-env-json` which is why the exit code in such cases is `0` and not `1` as might otherwise be expected.
+Any error is returned in the JSON `error` field, and `bash-env-json` returns an exit code of `1` in the usual way.

 ## Tests